SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 > Love,
 > Applejack's Admirer

-"Yes, definitely speaks to Fluttershy."
+"Yes, this definitely sounds like Fluttershy.
+Would you like me to ask her?"

-"The thing is, the other three notes I got sound like they're from each of our other friends."
+Applejack sheepishly rubs the back of her neck.
+"I mean, that'd be nice.
+But the thing is, I got a whole bunch of notes, and each of them seems to be from each of our other friends!"

-"We will go over the other notes later, dear Applejack, for now, I want us to go interview Fluttershy."
+"Is that so?
+Well then, how about we go over them one at a time and speak with each pony you think wrote each one, starting with this one?"

-"If you think that's best, then let's do it."
+Applejack nods.
+"Alright then, sounds like a plan to me."

-"Certainly, darling, follow me," I say as I lead Applejack out of my home.
+"Okay, darling, follow me," I say as I lead Applejack out of my home.

 We trot side by side in silence for a while before I question her.

 "Let me ask this, if it were Fluttershy, how would that make you feel?"